turnerbenjamin/address-book/docs/domain-models-test-plan.md

 - [X] AB44:	Should add contact where phone number is the same as a contact removed by delete all
 - [X] AB45:	Should add contact where email address is the same as a contact removed by delete all

+#### Additional Sorting Tests (After copilot suggestions)
+- [X] AB46:	Results of search remain in alphabetical order after a contact is updated
+- [ ] AB47:	Results of search remain in alphabetical order after a contact is deleted
+- [ ] AB48: Search term should be trimmed before searching

 ## ImmutableContract

 | property             | message                                   | output             |